Kulya1986/fm_project9_web_entertainment/README.md

 - Navigate between Home, Movies, TV Series, and Bookmarked Shows pages
 - Add/Remove bookmarks from all movies and TV series
 - Search for relevant shows on all pages
-- **StillWorking**: Build this project as a full-stack application
+- Project was build as a full-stack application with option to Login/Register and save your bookmarked videos.
-- **StillWorking**: If you're building a full-stack app, we provide authentication screen (sign-up/login) designs if you'd like to create an auth flow

 ### Screenshot